panta82/node_argument_parsers/article.md

 > Your app's UX will be as smooth as butter... just like Sade's voice.

-This reference will not get old at all.
+This reference will not get old or annoying at all.

 The api is similar to *commander*.